Permitted Development Rights In The UK

 Class Q – Agricultural Buildings/Barns to Residential

-This permitted development is focused on the change of use of Agricultural Buildings to Residential (Use Class C3).
+This permitted development is focused on changing the use of agricultural buildings to residential buildings (Use Class C3).
 This development can also include specific building operations reasonably necessary for the conversion to function as a dwelling house:

-It is strongly advised that all applications be checked with a local authority before starting work or engagement with a recognised planning specialist – Royal Town Planning Institute (RTPI), to advise if Class Q is appropriate for you and your development.
+It is strongly advised that all applications be checked with a local authority before starting work or engaging with a recognised planning specialist, the Royal Town Planning Institute (RTPI), to advise if Class Q is appropriate for you and your development.

 Class Q has certain limitations and conditions, including: